Skip to main content

 Summary of Use during Lactation

-No information is available on the excretion of fexinidazole into breastmilk.
-The manufacturer reports that no adverse effects to the breastfed child have been associated with fexinidazole exposure through breastmilk based on a limited number of reported cases.
+No adverse effects to breastfed infants have been associated with fexinidazole exposure through breastmilk based on a limited number of reported cases.
 If a mother requires fexinidazole, it is not a reason to discontinue breastfeeding.
-Until more data are available, fexinidazole should only be used with careful infant monitoring during breastfeeding, including for vomiting, insomnia, nausea, tremor, and decreased appetite.
+Until more data are available, fexinidazole should only be used during breastfeeding with careful infant monitoring for vomiting, insomnia, nausea, tremor, and decreased appetite.

 Drug Levels